Q: What or who is DC?

 Q: What is your policy on refunds.

 A: We highly advise that you read the product description very carefully.
 Along with the description, each product has free samples so that you can make informed decisions on the product you wish to purchase.
+We also have a youtube channel with extensive video samples of each product.
 If you, somehow, accidentally purchased the wrong item; please email us immediately with a request for refund.
 Requests need to be made within the hour of purchase.
 Otherwise, given the clear descriptions and samples of each product, we do not issue refunds.